 Ultimately, avoidants have a right to be who they are, and for that to be respected.
 Be mindful to always accept your partner as they are.
 Seeking to change people or extract something they cannot give will only result in frustration and disappointment.
 Our setting of boundaries with avoidants comes primarily from our own decision over the extent to which we interact with them, choosing to participate only in relationships that feel mutual.

 But while it may sound challenging to date someone with an avoidant attachment style, the good news is, through support from their partner and their own self-work, they can move from avoidant to secure.
 Once they realise that they are safe and that intimacy will not control or cause them the same pain they experienced as a child, a healthier narrative becomes reaffirmed through time and experience, and they gradually rewire their baseline.
 If both partners have the determination to work together to develop a more secure dynamic, it can be an extremely enriching, loving relationship—though it will take a little bit more work upfront.
 Ultimately avoidants can become very giving, sensitive, practical and reliable partners.
-Their relationships are built on a solid foundation of shared experience rather than heightened emotion - ultimately, if we accept it as their path to love, such a basis can be stable and reassuring.
+Their relationships are built on a solid foundation of shared experience in a relationship that feels stable, calm, harmonious and easy, rather than heightened emotion - ultimately, if we accept it as their path to love, such a basis can be secure and reassuring.

 1. Don't take it personally